andraus/phd_thesis_markdown/README.md

     sudo tlmgr update l3experimental
     ```

-5. Edit the files in the 'source' directory, then goto step 4.
+5. Edit the files in the 'src' directory, then goto step 4.

 ## What else do I need to know?